Can you Afford Rental Property in NYC? This brief guide will help you make an informed decision.

 Rent isn’t the only expense.

 Factor in other expenses like utility bills, lifestyle maintenance, and monthly bills.
-You might be required to opt for a renter’s insurance that is another expense to consider.
+You might be required to opt for a renter’s insurance which is another expense to consider.

 Besides your rent and living expenses, you need to pay for a broker and other things while moving into the apartment.
 For example, you have to pay a broker’s fee if you are using a broker to find an apartment.
 Generally, the cost of a broker is nearly 12-15% of your annual rent or the equivalent of one month’s rent.